 This improved performance, however, can still achieve portfolio gains for investors, based on various trading rules, and, as both papers point out, investors can use the information in these forecasts to balance their portfolios, even when the underlying forecast equations are not statistically significant by conventional standards.
 Interesting argument, and I need to review it further to fully understand it.

-In any case, my experience with an autoregressive model for the S&P 500 is that trading rules can be devised which produce portfolio gains over a buy and hold strategy, even when the Ris on the order of 1 or a few percent.
+In any case, my experience with an autoregressive model for the S&P 500 is that trading rules can be devised which produce portfolio gains over a buy and hold strategy, even when the R2 is on the order of 1 or a few percent.
 All you have to do is correctly predict the sign of the return on the following trading day, for instance, and doing this a little more than 50 percent of the time produces profits.

 Rapach and Zhou, in fact, develop insights into how predictability of stock returns can be consistent with rational expectations – providing the relevant improvements in predictability are bounded to be low enough.